Vivian-hihi/SequoiaDB/doc/src/document/reference/Sequoiadb_command/File/seek_en.md

 ##EXAMPLES##

-* Open a file and get a file descriptor;
+* Open a file and get a file descriptor.

 ```lang-javascript
 > var file = new File( "/opt/sequoiadb/file.txt" )